PikoLab/robofriends-redux/README.md

 # Key Points of Redux

+Redux is a good library for State Management, especially for large states.
+Multiple components can share and use the same state.
+Here is the Redux Application Data Flow.

 1. Action => set each constant with type & payload
 2. Reducer => set state and function
 3. Store => connect with action & reducer